 Have you recently won a freelance project?
 Well, you’re among the lucky freelancers whose proposals stood out amidst the stiff competition.
 So, first and foremost, congratulations for making it to that level.

 However, this is just the beginning of the journey.
 There’s quite a lot you need to do before you set the ball rolling.
-Among the many things you need for the new project, a performance agreement is at the core.
+Among the many things you need for the new project, a performance agreement template is at the core.

 As a freelancer, you must state clearly what your services entail, and set forth the terms and conditions upon which those services will be offered.
-But even as you do that, remember the performance agreement is between you and the client.
+But even as you do that, remember the performance contract template is between you and the client.
 So, ensure you take care of their interests, while at the same time making sure things are also fair on your side.

 Here are tips to help you write a freelance performance-based agreement.